Armo vs Oqton

 Who should choose Armo?

-• You want a community-driven security solution with flexibility.
+• You want to monitor API security with real-time anomaly alerts.

 Who should avoid Armo?

-• You need a solution for non-Kubernetes environments.
+• You need security tools for non-Kubernetes or legacy infrastructure.

 Key decision factor